openconfig/featureprofiles/feature/experimental/system/gnmi/cliorigin/tests/mixed_oc_cli_origin_support_test/README.md

     any changes.
 4. Send mixed-origin SetRequest.
 5. Verify QoS queue configuration has been accepted by the target.
+6. Repeat steps 1-5, but replacing on the `/qos` path instead of at root level.

 ## Config Parameter Coverage